 The development of factoring has recently shown the ability of this financial instrument to adapt to the changing circumstances of the economic cycle in Italy.
-This flexibility suggests that factoring will continue to grow in the future, even after the ending of the recession, still characterised by problems of liquidity for SMEs.
+This flexibility suggests that factoring will continue to grow in the future, after the apparent end of the recession, still characterised by problems of liquidity for SMEs.